Which platform should you start your off-road build with?

 Between the Forester and Outback, you’ll have about the same amount of upgrade parts available to you.
 One reason for this is that some components are interchangeable as they share the same overall suspension and drivetrain system.
 Things like wheels, rear diff lockers, and winches will typically be compatible with both vehicles.
 Another reason is that most companies produce parts for both vehicles since they each have a large fan base of enthusiasts.
 It’s very rare that a performance parts manufacturer will create parts for the Outback but not the Forester and vice versa.

-While there are still not nearly as many off-road parts available for Subarus as Jeeps and other 4×4’s, the offerings between the Outback and Forester are roughly the same (Check out this article for the best Forester accessories.)
+While there are still not nearly as many off-road parts available for Subarus as there are for Jeeps and other 4×4’s, the offerings between the Outback and Forester are roughly the same (Check out these two articles for the Best Forester Accessories or Best Outback Accessories.)

 Other Articles You May Find Helpful: